Awards provided by GSA:

-If you have any questions or concerns about GSA Awards & Funding please email: firstname.lastname@example.org
+If you have any questions or concerns about GSA Awards and Funding, please email email@example.com.

-This award was established by the GSA to assist with travel costs for full-time graduate students who are presenting at an internationally recognized conference within Canada or elsewhere.
-It can cover the costs for up to $500 CDN and five (5) per semester are awarded.
+This award was established by the GSA to assist with travel costs for full-time graduate students who are presenting at or attending an internationally recognized conference within Canada or elsewhere.
+It can cover the costs for up to $500 CDN; six (6) awards are given out in Fall and Spring semesters, and twelve (12) during Summer semester.
 The student must have been admitted to their graduate program of study at the U of L prior to the conference.
 Students may only receive this award once per degree level.
-Priority will be given to students who have not received the Profiling and/or Dissemination Awards from SGS.
-Applications can be submitted to the GSA office in Markin Hall, room 2041. *Please note*: Although the application states that you should apply prior to attending the conference, there is no deadline for this award.
-Students can apply at any time.
+Priority will be given to students who have not received the Profiling and/or Dissemination Awards from School of Graduate Studies.
+Applications can be submitted to the GSA office in Markin Hall, room 2041.
+Deadlines: November 15th, April 15th, August 15th.

 Student Service Award